developer-shourav/Nawab-friends-club/README.md

-# Getting Started with Create React App
+# The Nawabgonj Friends Club

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is our official website  [Create React App](https://nawabjong-friends-club-by-shourav.netlify.app/).

 ## Available Scripts